 Volunteers typically don’t have a formal employment contract and are not considered employees of the organization they are helping.
 They usually work on a non-binding, informal basis.

 Working for free may have a more defined timeframe or be part of a structured program.
 For example internships or apprenticeships typically have a specific start and end date.
 To ensure that work actually gets done, the worker may need to sign some form of an agreement.
 This would outline the arrangement regarding the work hours, tasks they perform and the duration of their engagement.

 Volunteers feel a sense of achievement

-No matter if it’s the closing number of a music festival or the end of a bake sale when a volunteer gets things done (as in 100% finished), they feel a sense of success and fulfilment which is linked to their belief in the organization’s mission.
-This is not the case for free workers, who may feel exploited and empty when they are done doing their part.
+Volunteers feel a sense of success and fulfilment.
+This is often linked to their belief in the organization’s mission.
+Free workers, on the other hand, may feel exploited and empty when they are done doing their part.

 Volunteers feel welcomed to return

-Don’t look for free workers, recruit and grow your volunteer team!
+Don’t look for free workers, recruit and grow your volunteer supporters!